 Are you familiar with these scenarios?
 If yes, I guess you want to settle down ASUS laptop won’t boot issue whether the light blinks or not.
 Just keep reading!

-Recovery Guide - ASUS Laptop Will Not Turn on
+How to Recover Data When ASUS Laptop Will Not Turn on

 Before ASUS laptop troubleshooting, it's better to move files from your ASUS laptop first.
 I’ll show you how to use two programs to get data off a broken laptop.

-The first way: turn to MiniTool Power Data Recovery.
+The First Way: Turn to MiniTool Power Data Recovery

 The whole recovery process includes two stages.